Gear GuidesTravelTips

 You'll need to budget for a little more than a month of accommodation.
 Estimating toward the higher end, that means you should have around €800 for nights at albergues and hotels, food and allowance for MISC.
 Admittedly there is a great discount for hikers, but it's better to air on the side of caution.

-What is the best travel insurance for the walk?
+What is the best travel insurance?

 Your standard insurance provider will be able to offer you vacation cover.
 Be sure to get comprehensive cover that cover medical for potential injuries, rescue, and the expected extras for a hiking holiday.
 It's not an extreme sport but still an activity with mitigated risk.